-The UK Government has invested in the project through the Getting Building Fund which supports a £4m collaboration between the two companies.
+GEL are working in collaboration with Cornish Lithium on a joint venture called Geo Cubed, to trial Direct Lithium Extraction (DLE) technology, using the geothermal water from the deep wells at the GEL United Downs site.
+The UK Government has invested in the project through the Getting Building Fund which supports the £4m collaboration between the two companies.

 Domestic production of this critical metal is vital for the UK to deliver its zero carbon and clean growth ambitions and the co-production of lithium with geothermal heat and power from the same geothermal source is an exciting opportunity for GEL and Cornwall.